All Episodes

 And you're lying to protect your crew.

-You know, as if as if they're gonna get yelled at by me, which never happens.
+Your crew over there, as if they're going to get yelled at by me, which never happens.

 Never happens.